Here's a quick guide to what traders are talking about right now

-From Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about right now:
+Via Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about on Wednesday morning:

 Good Morning!
-US Futures are starting Friday off in a great mood as PBOC comments soothe, but futures have paired about ½ their early 1% gains as Oil has retreated from a overnight 3% spike.
-Technicians are all bulled up this AM, as SPX and WTI back over 50dmas, with the Spoos taking out the top of a 2month trading range.
-I’d expect a re-test of these levels.
-The DAX is adding 1.5% as Energy stocks rally, but Airlines are the outlier to the downside as IAG #s disappoint.
-In London, the FTSE is adding 1% despite Royal Bank of Scotland having worst day in 4 years on #s as the Miners are in rally mode.
-Volumes across the continent are very light tho, with most exchanges trading 20%+ light to recent trends.
-In Asia, China recovered 1% of yesterday’s 6%+ smackdown, but Hang Seng surged almost 3% on a surge in Energy stocks.
-Aussie closed unch, with all focus was on a 10% intraday whipsaw in Woolies — and the Nikkei ripped 2% higher on the open, but weakened toward unch as the Yen gathered upward mojo while Sharp got crushed and Nintendo #s disappointed.
+US Futures are bucking the sea of red in Europe, with the S&P adding 30bp early as earnings headlines continue to roll through.
+The sellers have control in Europe again however, with Financials continuing to hemorrhage – Banks are among the top five fallers on the FTSE, which is off 60bp — while several Italian banks were trading “limit down” earlier.
+Discretionary shares are bucking the trend on the back of LVMH #s, while Energy shares are showing a tepid bounce as Oil recovers back over $30 in the States.
+In Asia, China closes mixed ahead of Lunar Holiday, with Shanghai off 40bp and Shenzen up 50bp — It was all red otherwise, as Aussie has its worst day of 2016, dropping 2.3% – while Tokyo dropped by more than 3% as the Yen gathers upward momentum, creating massive headwinds for their exporters.

-Much of the impetus is coming from the G20, where Zhou Xiaochuan, China’s central bank governor, says Beijing “still has some monetary policy space and multiple policy instruments” available to support its economy.
-That said, Havens are coming back into favour as Oil continues to retreat from overnight peaks, driving Germany’s 10YY in the red with the US just behind.
-The Euro was hit as Economic sentiment fell by more than expected, while $/Y continues to fall from 113.
-Despite the $ stronger, peeps shud take note that Gold continues its upward trajectory, while China comments have a sharp bid under Copper to start today.
-Much of Oil’s overnight spike was attributed to short positions being closed ahead of Brent’s expiry on Monday.
-Natty gas continues to fall as headlines speculate on a “OPEC Style” Russian Assault on US Natty gas exports.
+Despite this angst, we do not see Haven trades occurring this AM, as the US 10YY is bouncing sharply off overnight lows of 1.82% in the overnight, and Gold falling under some profit-taking after its recent run.
+The DXY is coming under some pressure, losing ground to Yen as Y120 is breached with traders shrugging off Kuroda’s comments overnight and continuing to challenge the BOJ.
+The Euro is reversing from Hawkish comments from ECB’s Mersch as Eurozone economic growth slumped to four-month low last month.
+Short Covering continues in Copper ahead of China’s New Year Holiday, helped as Caixin Services PMI data out of China came in stronger than expected.
+Focus remains on the Crude Complex, where WTI is gaining 2.5% and back over $30 despite API showing a build of 3.8M last month, ahead of street guesstimates of a 3.75M build.
+Keep an eye on Natty gas — off another 1%+ as headlines spark concerns a price war with Gazprom is coming.

 Business Insider Emails & Alerts